 - University degree certificate indicating final grade(s); if it is not yet available at the time of application, it must be subsequently submitted before the scholarship begins

-- Other documents which support your application (example: certificates of employment, proof of practical training/internships, etc.)
+- Other documents which support your application (example: certificates of employment, proof of practical training/internships or voluntary commitment, etc.)

 - Proof of admission to a doctoral programme at the home university insofar as the applicant intends to take a doctoral degree there